-- Establishing strong governance, with senior leaders directly accountable for compliance to our standards and advancing our goals. - Reporting quarterly to a Committee of the Board and senior leadership on key animal care metrics, risks and progress towards our goals. - Requiring our hog and poultry operations and suppliers to adhere, at a minimum, to guidelines under: the National Farm Animal Care Council's Codes of Practice; the Canadian Quality Assurance® program and Animal Care AssessmentTM of the Canadian Pork Council (called Canadian Pork Excellence and PigCARE starting in 2020); the North American Meat Institute Animal Handling Guidelines; the Animal Care Program of Chicken Farmers of Canada; the Turkey Farmers of Canada Flock Care Program®; and the Canadian Hatching Egg Producers Animal Care Program. - Requiring weekly/monthly internal audits of our operations by employees that are either certified or trained as animal auditors by the Professional Animal Auditor Certification Organization (PAACO), and annual third-party audits across our operations. - Maintaining a strong and open relationship with the dedicated Canadian Food Inspection Agency ("CFIA") inspectors and veterinarians at all our processing facilities, and with provincial officials that oversee on-farm animal care.
+- Establishing strong governance, with senior leaders directly accountable for compliance to our standards and advancing our goals. - Reporting quarterly to a Committee of the Board and senior leadership on key animal care metrics, risks and progress towards our goals. - Requiring our animal operations and suppliers to adhere, at a minimum, to guidelines under: the National Farm Animal Care Council's Codes of Practice; the Canadian Pork Excellence and PigCARE programs of the Canadian Pork Council; Meat Institute Animal Handling Guidelines; the Animal Care Program of Chicken Farmers of Canada; the Turkey Farmers of Canada Flock Care Program®; and the Canadian Hatching Egg Producers Animal Care Program. - Requiring weekly/monthly internal audits and corrective action reviews of our operations by employees that are certified or trained as animal auditors by the Professional Animal Auditor Certification Organization (PAACO), and annual third-party audits across our operations. - Maintaining a collaborative relationship with the dedicated Canadian Food Inspection Agency (CFIA) inspectors and veterinarians at all our processing facilities, and with provincial officials that oversee on-farm animal care.